O365/python-o365/README.md

 - **False**: then the Connection will NOT refresh the token.
 - **None**: then this method already executed the refresh and therefore the Connection does not have to.

-By default, this always returns True as it's asuming there is are no parallel connections running at once.
+By default, this always returns True as it's assuming there is are no parallel connections running at once.

 There are two examples of this method in the examples folder [here](https://github.com/O365/python-o365/blob/master/examples/token_backends.py).